aseichter2007/ClipboardConqueror/Readme-Setup.md

 **instructOptions**: This is a comment to aid editing inside the json files when writeFiles is set true.
 It is never referenced in the software.

-**persona**: "default", must be a valid identity key in [idents](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L1759) set as "e" for empty or no default system prompt.
+**persona**: "default", must be a valid identity key in [idents](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L1759) set as "e" for empty or no default system prompt. "pro" is a cleaner more professional prompt that thinks step by step.

 ## [**endpoints.endpoints**](https://github.com/aseichter2007/ClipboardConqueror/blob/a926ac45bd4a1d93f214cfa3000f77a99741545e/setup.js#L52):{